lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-mastering-multi-stage-builds-for-efficient-cicd-pipelines.md

 ### 3. **Minimize Data Copied Between Stages**

-Only copy what’s necessary from earlier stages to the final one.
+Only copy what's necessary from earlier stages to the final one.
 Avoid copying the entire filesystem or unnecessary dependencies.
 Use targeted `COPY --from=...` instructions:

 ```dockerfile
 COPY --from=builder /app/myapp /usr/local/bin/myapp